dino460/dino460/README.md

 💻 I am developing my skills as a Game Developer
 📚 I am currently studying Computer Science at USP
 📝 I have a strong interest in making new games
-🔭 Working on my own game and on a gym full-stack webapp 🌱 Focusing on my graduation and learning new things
+🔭 Working on my own game, Synchronicity
+🌱 Focusing on my graduation and learning new things
 🌟 Main languages: C++, Java, Rust
 🚩 Interested in Game development